mewza/freedom_pool/README.md

 LICENSE: LOVE FREEWARE- use it as you please.
 Provided AS-IS.
 Would appreciate a "Thank you" in the credits of the application, and a reference to this page on Github.

-The one and only - original inventor of "MacAmp" and "Winamp" who was saved by GOD from death in "mysterious" circumstances *cough* *cough*, Dmitry Boldyrev <subband@protonmail.com>
+The one and only - original inventor of "MacAmp" and "Winamp" who was saved by GOD from death in "mysterious" circumstances *cough* *cough*, and no resurrection from the dead is never fun.

+Dmitry Boldyrev <subband@protonmail.com>